SolaceProducts/event-management-agent/README.md

   direct {}
 }
 ```
-where "/path/containing/terraform-provider-solacebroker" is replaced with the directory location of the `terraform-provider-solacebroker_0.9.2` file.
+where "/path/containing/terraform-provider-solacebroker" is replaced with the directory location of the `terraform-provider-solacebroker_0.9.2` file (not including the filename).

 # Building the Event Management Agent